dawei101/tongsheClient.shadowsocks-go-ui/README.md

 1. [Windows Download](https://github.com/dawei101/tongsheClient.shadowsocks-go/releases/download/v1.0/tongshe.exe)
 2. [OSX Download](https://github.com/dawei101/tongsheClient.shadowsocks-go/releases/download/v1.0/tongshe.osx)

-This version of shadowsocks client is totally writen in golang,  it's core of shadowsocks is [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go).
+This version of shadowsocks client is totally writen in golang,  it's core of shadowsocks is [shadowsocks-go with traffic tracker](https://github.com/dawei101/shadowsocks-go).

 The purpose of this version is to make a way to let it easy to develop and compile a cross-platform shadowsocks ui.